rust-lang/reference/src/items/external-blocks.md

 are its lifetime parameters, `A1`, ..., `An` are the declared types of its parameters and `R` is the declared return type.

+Statics within external blocks are declared in the same way as other Rust statics, with the exception that they may not have an expression initializing their value.
 It is `unsafe` to access a static item declared in an extern block, whether or not it's mutable.